fullstaq-labs/sqedule/devdocs/immutability.md

    In case of immutibility on resources (instead of relationships), temporary immutibility implies that the fields on which the condition is based are mutable.

-   [Disableable resources](disableable-resources.md) are good examples of temporary immutable resources.
+   [Disableable resources](disableable-concept.md) are good examples of temporarily immutable resources.
 Whether a resource is enabled is indicated by an `Enabled` boolean field.

     - When enabled, the resource is either partially immutable, or not immutable.
 It's never fully immutable because the `Enabled` value may change.
 And that's because disableable resources are merely temporarily immutable, not eventually immutable.
     - When disabled, the resource is also either partially immutable, or not immutable.